DanDigits/GiTutorial/README.md

 ```
 git init
 ```
-while inside the respective file.
+while inside the respective file in commandline.

 ### Branching
 After the creation of a local repository, you will find yourself in the 'master' branch of the project,